 - Request that your data be erased completely (where we are able to do so) from our files

 - Expect your personal data to be available in a portable electronic format for ease of transfer

 - Object to us holding and keeping specific types of personal data

-- Expect adherence to best and transparent practice around automated decision making and
+- Expect adherence to best and transparent practice around automated decision making and profiling

 Withdrawing your Consent

 You have the right to ask us not to process your personal data for marketing purposes.
 We will usually inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
-You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data or filling out and returning to us a Data Subject Withdrawal of Consent Form.
+You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data or filing out and returning to us a Data Subject Withdrawal of Consent Form.
 You can also exercise the right at any time by contacting us at firstname.lastname@example.org

 Keeping your personal information up to date

 We want to make sure that any personal information we hold about you is up to date.
 So if you think your personal information is inaccurate, you can ask us to correct or remove it at no charge to you.
 This is called your right to rectification.
 Please contact us at email@example.com or telephone us on 023 9287 1520 if you would like to change any information that we may hold on you.